lucasterrab/lucasterrab/README.md

 **Software Engineer Student** at PUC-Campinas.

 My name is Lucas Terranova Barberio, I'm a 24-year-old Brazilian.
 I have been a software developer student since 2019 and started working in the field in 2020.
-My professional experience is more focused on C#/.NET, but I am always ready for new challenges.
+My professional experience is more focused on C#/.NET, Golang and Python, but I am always ready for new challenges.

 Currently I'm learning Elixir on my free time.